Writing SEO content is about helping people find your blog posts, resources, etc. when they’re searching online.

 Tip #16: Avoid Using Passive Voice

 Passive voice is when you make the subject of the sentence the receiver of the action instead of the thing being acted upon.
 When you switch to active voice, sentences generally move along better and seem more dynamic.
 For example:

-Passive voice: Our product is recommended by doctors.
+Passive voice: Our program is recommended by teachers.

 Active voice: Teachers recommend our program.